Kimiko Date: Playing style

 Date played with short backswings on both forehand and backhand sides.
 Date's playstyle is representative of those that dominated during her first career in the 1990s using less topspin in favour of a flatter shot.
 She is considered to possess the most notable "pancake" forehand in the women's game, with one of the lowest average spin RPM ever.
 She relies on her opponent's power to hit sharp angles and catch her opponents off-guard.

 Since her comeback, Date played the best on grass, and her style was once described as "all stealthy, neat athleticism".

 Personal life

 Date was born in Kyoto, Japan.
-Her father is Juichi (died in 2007) and her mother is Masako.
+Her father was Juichi (died in 2007) and her mother is Masako.
 She has two siblings: Ryusuke and Junko.
 Date first played tennis at the age of six.
 She is left-handed, but was trained to play right-handed to follow Japanese custom.
 She was the tennis champion at Sonoda Gakuen Junior High School & Senior High School, where she graduated in 1989.

 In December 2001, she married German auto racing driver Michael Krumm, they divorced in September 2016.
 On 28 September 2022—her 52nd birthday—she announced that she had married her partner of five years in January of that year.

-As of 2019, she owns and runs a German bakery in Ebisu, Shibuya, named Frau Krumm.
+She previously owned and ran a German bakery in Ebisu, Shibuya, named Frau Krumm.
+However, it has since been permanently closed.

 In October 2017, she was included on the BBC's annual 100 Women list.